aioue/any.down/README.md

 ### Sync Optimization
 The client analyzes Any.do's own website patterns and implements:
 - **Smart Change Detection**: Only downloads when there are actual changes
-- **Full Sync**: Downloads complete dataset when changes are detected
+- **Incremental Sync**: Downloads only updated tasks when possible
+- **Full Sync Fallback**: Automatically falls back when incremental sync fails
 - **Session Management**: Persistent authentication
 - **Error Handling**: Graceful failure recovery